Mastercorp/U-Net-Pytorch-0.4/README.md

 U-Net-Pytorch-0.4 is a custom U-Net implementation in python 2.7 for Pytorch 0.4.
 Furthermore, a custom dataloader is introduced, which can load the ISBI 2012 Dataset.

-Details about the network can be found on the U-Net [project page](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+Details about the U-Net network can be found on the U-Net [project page](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
 The implementation in this repository is tested on Ubuntu 16.04 with Python 2.7

 # License